ppy/osu-wiki/wiki/FAQ/en.md

 ##### Playfield
 ![Taiko playfield][Taiko playfield image]

+_In-game playfield interface of osu!taiko_

-For players with prior _Taiko no Tatsujin_ experience, the only difference is that there are no chibi dancers at the bottom (must be storyboarded), the healthbar must be at least 50% full to pass the song (which is not really obvious using the default skin; please look in this [Skin Compendium][Skin Compendium link] to find and get a decent osu!taiko skin), Kiai Time triggers the "Go-Go Time", gameplay gimmicks like the hit balloons or forked paths are not implemented (only the barebone basics), and background display difference (osu!taiko-specific beatmaps usually has its own custom background, leaving upper section empty; a video or static background image-only will take the lower portion only; if storyboard or storyboard+video, it will take over all the available screen space except the gameplay-important parts).
+For players with prior _Taiko no Tatsujin_ experience, the only difference is that there are no chibi dancers at the bottom (must be storyboarded), the healthbar must be at least 50% full to pass the song (which is not really obvious using the default skin; please look in this [Skin Compendium][Skin Compendium link] to find and get a decent osu!taiko skin), _Kiai Time_ triggers the "Go-Go Time", gameplay gimmicks like the hit balloons or forked paths are not implemented (only the barebone basics), and background display difference (osu!taiko-specific beatmaps usually has its own custom background, leaving upper section empty; a video or static background image-only will take the lower portion only; if there is an element of storyboard, it will take over all the available screen space except the gameplay-important parts).

 For newcomers of osu!taiko mode, the screen is split to two different sections; the upper section contains the gameplay elements while the lower section contains an image or video for the beatmap.
 At the upper section, there is the healthbar, which unlike other gamemodes, starts off empty and must be filled up to at least 50% full or half-full to pass the difficulty.
 At the top-middle part below the healthbar, a taiko drum is located at the left-side and a moving convenyor belt which carries the hitobjects from right to left passing through a double white circles which serves as judgement circle near the taiko drum.
 Above the taiko drum is the animated taiko mascot which will react based on judgement received along with upper background colour changes.
 Lastly, there is the usual score, accuracy, and timer of the beatmap at the upper-right.

 Please note that health drain is disabled in osu!taiko, so only the hitobjects will affect the healthbar.
 Combo will not break when playing on an empty field.
 Unlike osu!, the combo milestone celebration is every 50 consecutive hits.
 The base score will be boosted after obtaining a combo that is a multiple of 10, but stops at 100 (max combo limit for the boost).
 If the combo is broken, the boost resets back to the base score.
 During Kiai Time, every successful hit will give the player 20% more points over the current score amount.
 Score gained from a hit can be checked below the accuracy at the upper-right corner in red.

-##### Hitcircles
+##### Note
 ![Taiko hitcircles][Taiko hitcircles image]

+_osu!taiko notes of various colour and size_

-Each hitcircles will appear as either a red or a pale-blue circle.
+Each notes will appear as either a red or a pale-blue circle.
 Those coloured circles were named Don (red notes) and Katu (blue notes) respectively.

 If it is a small red note, press the button bound to the inner portion of the taiko drum or hit the large flat area (center) of the TaTaCon.
 If it is a small blue note, press the button bound to the outer ring of the taiko drum or hit the sides of the TaTaCon.
 If the note is a **LARGE** circle, press or hit both of either inner or outer drum depending on the colour of the note for double point (a single correct hit will give single point instead).

-The notes must be pressed or hit when reached the small white judgement circle next to the drum.
-Hitting the wrong colour, or both at the same time, will be considered a miss.
+The notes must be pressed or hit in the small white judgement circle next to the drum.
+Hitting the wrong colour, or both red and blue colours at the same time, will be considered a miss.

 ##### Drumrolls
 ![Taiko drumroll][Taiko drumroll image]

-Drum rolls appears as yellow bar in the playfield with tiny hitcircles evenly-spaced inside.
+_Drumrolls appears as yellow bar with a starting yellow circle in the playfield with tiny white/yellow hitcircles evenly-spaced inside_

 Hit the inner (or outer) drum continuously for points until the end of the drumroll.
 For **LARGE** note, hit both buttons on the inner (or outer) drum simultaneously and continuously until it is done.
-Do note that drum rolls hits were hardcapped and only counted when hitting on the tiny hitcircles, rather than drumrolling as fast as possible as in _Taiko no Tatsujin_.
+Do note that drumrolls hits were hardcapped and only counted when hitting on the tiny hitcircles, rather than drumrolling as fast as possible as in _Taiko no Tatsujin_.

 Drumrolls can be ignored with no health penalty, as it does not recover the healthbar at all.
-However, it will cost possible points gained from the drum roll.
+However, it will cost possible points gained from the drumroll.
 Each successful hit on the tiny hitcircle gives a static 300 score.

 ##### Dendens
 ![Taiko spinner][Taiko spinner image]

-These appear as spinners, with a countdown displaying the number of hits remaining (denden counter) to clear it, and a shirking blue circle showing the time left to clear it.
+_These appear as spinners, with a countdown displaying the number of hits remaining (denden counter) to clear it, and a shirking blue circle showing the time left to clear it_

 Hit the inner and outer drum **in order** (like red, blue, red, blue, red, blue, ...) until the denden counter reached 0.
 Starting colour does not matter (allowed to start with blue if desired), and failing to complete it will incur miss health penalty but no combo break.
-Hitting the same colour will not decrement the denden counter, until a different colour was hit instead.
+Hitting the same colour will not decrement the denden counter, until a different colour is hit instead.

 It does not increment the combo counter, and does not recover the healthbar in any way.
 Each successful denden hit only gives a static 300 score, and denden completion will give a perfect(GREAT) large note score.

 #### Controls
-The default controls for the osu!taiko are:-
+The default controls for osu!taiko are:-

 Type | Mouse | Keyboard | TaTaCon
 ---|---|---|---